-Restricted funds consist of the \$98,656 and \$102,783 as of December 31, 2023 and 2022, respectively.
+Restricted funds consist of the \$95,817 and \$98,656 as of December 31, 2024 and 2023, respectively.

 The Future Forward Program (a 529 College Saving Plan) was launched during 2014 to establish college saving accounts for students attending two local middle schools and a youth agency.
-As of December 31, 2023, the Foundation has funded a total of \$181,200 to open the student saving accounts with MOST - Missouri's 529 College Saving Plan.
-These funds include cumulative investments gains of \$31,383 and are net of cumulative disbursements to qualified students of \$113,927 as of December 31, 2023.
+As of December 31, 2024, the Foundation has funded a total of \$181,200 to open the student saving accounts with MOST - Missouri's 529 College Saving Plan.
+These funds include cumulative investments gains of \$34,015 and are net of cumulative disbursements to qualified students of \$119,398 as of December 31, 2024.
 The Foundation is the owner of these accounts with the student listed as the beneficiary.
 The Foundation has conditionally pledged additional funding up to \$900 per student based on certain criteria as defined in the Future Forward Program.
-These funds are invested in the Vanguard Conservative Growth Portfolio fund (mutual fund, level 1 fair value - Note 6) and had an unrealized gain of \$5,149 and loss of \$9,370 for the years ended December 31, 2023 and 2022, respectively.
+These funds are invested in the Vanguard Conservative Growth Portfolio fund (mutual fund, level 1 fair value - Note 6) and had an unrealized gain of \$2,632 and gain of \$5,149 for the years ended December 31, 2024 and 2023, respectively.